Georgetown Law

 New York State Legislative Annual

-McKinney's Session Laws of New York (in print) at Library of Congress.
-(See Library of Congress' policies prior to visiting.).
+In print: McKinney's Session Laws of New York, at Library of Congress.
 Governor's Memoranda on Approval of Bills are available in Volume 2 of the annual set from 1977 onwards.

-New York Consolidated Laws Service (in print, State 1st Floor KFN5030 1976 .A23, currently updated in Law Library).
+In print: New York Consolidated Laws Service: Law Library Call Number: State 1st Floor KFN5030 1976 .A23, currently updated at Law Library.

-Bill Jackets: For explanation of this document, see
+Bill Jackets: For explanation of this document, review

 N.Y.
 St. Libr.'s guide on Bill, Veto and Recall Jackets